pip-services/pip-services-docs/content/en/toolkit/recipes/rest_client/_index.md

 ### Using the different HTTP methods

 Our last step is to call each of the client’s functions and obtain the respective results.
-The following commands show how to do this:
+The following commands and their outcomes show how to do this:

 {{< tabsection >}}
    Not available